kevjchang/Lenovo-X1C7-20R1-Hackintosh/README.md

 - Apple services (should work with proper SMBIOS)

 What isn't working:
-- Airdrop
+- Airdrop (will probably need to switch wifi card)
-- Lenovo trackpoint
 - Fingerprint reader
 - Microphone